 Types of Advertisement

 Since the internet, advertisement has not been the same.
-The internet opened up a lot of channels for companies to access their audience with quick roundabout feedbacks.
+The internet opened up a lot of channels for companies to access their audience with quick roundabout feedback.
 Before the internet, TV and mainstream media were the medium to run an ad campaign.
-Before the TV and even during the big era of the TV, the print media has made its make on the advertisement space.
+Before the TV and even during the big era of the TV, print media has made its make on the advertisement space.
 In between these periods, outdoor, public service, campaign events are alternatives and advertisement types companies use.

 Digital or Online or Internet advertisement involves using web traffic to drive awareness and possibly sales.
-Platforms such as Google AdWords and Adsense allow companies to use other well-visited website and apps to reach their expected audience.
+Platforms such as Google AdWords and Adsense allow companies to use other well-visited websites and apps to reach their expected audience.
 Though most entities are very specific to a target audience, they often fall into a trap to the vague application of ad campaigns.

 TV commercials and Radio gingles gave room for companies to access the audience pretty quickly, since many people are always on the airwaves constantly.
 Print media is another big driver of sales and awareness.
 However, the internet has made it seem obsolete except for smaller and local audiences.

 Outdoor and Public Service such as billboards, transit adverts, campaign events are still a big advertisement avenue, especially in high population density areas such as New York.
 A local beauty salon franchise, Johnny Andrean, made use of train handles to advertise their new hair strengthening product.
 Spotify enormous billboards are a big driver in the music industry.
 Campaign events such as the #MeToo movement were used to address gender equality and sexual harassment.